 Businesses with access to Invoice Finance can utilise funds owed to them in the form of outstanding invoices much faster than if they had to wait for customers to pay.

 These financial facilities can similarly be used to quickly raise capital so that a business can pay suppliers, meet payroll, cover overheads, and reinvest in long-term growth.

 Invoice financing can be a critical tool in helping businesses overcome cash flow gaps caused by extended payment terms and/or seasonal sales cycles.
 It can provide predictable and reliable working capital to ensure cash flow meets the needs of operational costs or rapid growth.

 The use of Invoice Finance in Australia is increasing.
 However, compared to other countries this relatively unknown form of financing is still underutilised.

 For example, Invoice Finance volumes total 3.9% of GDP in Australia, compared to 19% of GDP in the UK.

 This is despite Australian businesses suffering from amongst the highest rates of late payments and extended payment terms globally.
 According to ASBFEO, Australian companies are paid 26.4 days late on average.
 Contrast this with an average of 5.85 days late in the UK and 7.1 days late in the US.

-In our SME Growth Index Insight Series – Rebounding from COVID-19: towards 2021, we asked SMEs to name the top three factors that would help the small business sector rebound from the COVID-19 recession.
+In the ScotPac SME Growth Index Insight Series – Rebounding from COVID-19: towards 2021, we asked SMEs to name the top three factors that would help small and medium-sized businesses rebound from the COVID-19 recession.